 There are a number of pooter designs.
-One of the best for spider collecting is the so-called "Cooke pooter" which consists of a length of rubber tubing with different sizes of glass tubing attached to one end (see Figure 1).
-The spider is sucked into the glass or plastic chamber at one end of the pooter and can then be blown into a collecting tube with no damage being caused to the spider's body.
-A small piece of fine gauze material (e.g. nylon stocking) creates a barrier to the spider being sucked beyond the glass chamber.
+One of the best for spider collecting is the so-called Cooke pooter, which consists of a length of plastic tubing with different sizes of glass tubing attached to one end (see diagram on next page).
+The spider is sucked into the glass or plastic barrel at one end of the pooter and can then be blown into a collecting tube with no damage being caused to the spider's body.
+A small piece of fine gauze material (e.g. nylon stocking) creates a barrier to prevent the spider being sucked beyond the barrel.
 Again, it is sometimes useful to attach your pooter to a neck strap to have it immediately available.
+An even simpler pooter cosists of two lengths of plastic tubing, one with a larger diameter than the other.
+The piece with the larger diameter should be about 10 cm long and that with the smaller diameter about 30 cm in length.
+The long section has a piece of gauze placed over one end which is then push-fitted into one end of the shorter section and, if necessary, bound in place with tape.
+In use, spiders are sucked into the short, wide-diameter tube and kept there with a finger over the open end while being examined.